kevin-xuan/Graph-Flashback/README.md

 ```
 # Constructing new datasets
 In order to train your model on your own datasets, you should run [generate_triplet.py](https://github.com/kevin-xuan/Graph-Flashback/blob/380d7bf98f7996d72ab126e1339d5078b8b5a7e3/KGE/generate_triplet.py#L237) by modifying some default settings such as dataset_file and [refine.py](https://github.com/kevin-xuan/Graph-Flashback/blob/380d7bf98f7996d72ab126e1339d5078b8b5a7e3/KGE/refine.py#L5) to extract triplets files.
 Moreover, we provide the **KGE** code by the [link](https://github.com/kevin-xuan/Graph-Flashback/issues/1#issuecomment-1235372011), and you should move the extracted files into the corresponding dir, e.g., './data/gowalla/'.
+Finally, using your pre-trained model to construct the location graph by the [construct_loc_loc_graph.py](https://github.com/kevin-xuan/Graph-Flashback/blob/3d5d42bbd50e39d797564a3aa880232ffcaccdb5/KGE/construct_loc_loc_graph.py#L162).

 # Citing
 If you use Graph-Flashback in your research, please cite the following [paper](https://dl.acm.org/doi/10.1145/3534678.3539383):